len0rd/janus-broadcastChatroom/README.md

 1. Create session with the Gateway

-Send a post request to create the session:
+Send a POST request to create the session:

 URL: `https://localhost:8089/janus`
 ```json
 {